 It’s common practice for photographers to watermark their images before selling them online to offer them at least some layer of protection against theft.
 If you’re going to sell or share your own photos, you can apply your own identifying mark in Photoshop or use a Watermark Generator.

 A smaller watermark, often in the corner, still lets others enjoy your photo, while a larger tiled watermark with reduced opacity offers the most protection against theft.

 But what do you do if someone decides to steal and use your photos anyway?

-A "cease and desist" request will usually work in most cases.
+A cease and desist request will usually work.
 Or you can send the culprit an invoice for using your photo.
 A combination of the two will likely be the most effective at persuading the perpetrator by offering them the choice to either pay you or take the photo down.